awing-ding/tcpclient/README.md

 # Commands

-There's really few shortcut :
+There are really few shortcut :

 ## Normal mode
 - `<c>` Clears the console